Lorlatinib: Mechanism of action

 Lorlatinib is a small molecule kinase inhibitor of ALK and ROS1 as well as a number of other kinases.
 It is active in vitro against many mutated forms of ALK.

 Pharmacokinetics

-The drug is swallowed in the form of tablets.
-It reaches highest blood plasma concentrations 1.2 hours after a single dose, or 2 hours after ingestion when taken regularly.
+Lorlatinib is taken by mouth and reaches highest blood plasma concentrations 1.2 hours after a single dose, or 2 hours after ingestion when taken regularly.
 Its absolute bioavailability is 80.8%.
 Intake with fatty food increases its availability by 5%, which is not considered clinically significant.
 When in the bloodstream, 66% of the substance are bound to plasma proteins.
 Lorlatinib is able to cross the blood–brain barrier.

 Lorlatinib is inactivated by oxidation, mainly through CYP3A4, and by glucuronidation, mainly through UGT1A4.
 Other CYPs and UGTs play a minor role.
 Lorlatinib and its metabolites are excreted with a half-life of 23.6 hours after a single dose; 47.7% into the urine (of which less than 1% in unchanged form), and 40.9% into the faeces (9.1% unchanged).